neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

 .. py:function:: gds.graph.writeRelationship(self, G: Graph, relationship_type: str, relationship_property: str = "", **config: Any) -> "Series[Any]"

     Writes the given relationship and an optional relationship property to an online Neo4j database.

+.. py:function:: gds.graph.load_cora(self, graph_name: str = "cora", undirected: bool = False) -> Graph

+    Loads the Cora dataset into a named graph in the catalog for use by algorithms.

+.. py:function:: gds.graph.load_karate_club(self, graph_name: str = "karate_club", undirected: bool = False) -> Graph

+    Loads the Karate Club dataset into a named graph in the catalog for use by algorithms.

+.. py:function:: gds.graph.load_imdb(self, graph_name: str = "imdb", undirected: bool = True) -> Graph

+    Loads the IMDB dataset into a named graph in the catalog for use by algorithms.

+.. py:functin:: gds.graph.ogbn.load(self, dataset_name: str, dataset_root_path: str = "dataset", graph_name: Optional[str] = None, concurrency: int = 4) -> Graph

+    Loads a OGBN dataset into a named graph in the catalog for use by algorithms.

+.. py:function:: gds.graph.ogbl.load(self, dataset_name: str, dataset_root_path: str = "dataset", graph_name: Optional[str] = None, concurrency: int = 4) -> Graph

+    Loads a OGBL dataset into a named graph in the catalog for use by algorithms.

+.. py:function:: gds.graph.networkx.load(self, nx_G: nx.Graph, graph_name: str, concurrency: int = 4) -> Graph

+    Loads a NetworkX graph into a named graph in the catalog for use by algorithms.

+.. py:function:: gds.find_node_id(self, labels: List[str] = [], properties: Dict[str, Any] = {}) -> int

+    Finds a node id by its labels and properties.